mazzy89/consensys/helm/linea/README.md

 ### Secrets

-Secrets are stored within Kubernetes `Secrets` to remain agnostic of any particular solution.
+Secrets are stored within Kubernetes `Secrets` objects to remain agnostic of any particular solution.
 Vault, External-Secrets Operator and other similar solutions can be added afterwards.

 ### Gateway API